notawhalevfx/mipvdb/README.md

 # mipvdb
-mipvdb is a standalone application to generates MIP vdb for volumetrics data.
+mipvdb is a standalone application to generate MIP vdb for volumetrics data.
 Can be useful for heavy scenes that use a lot of volumetric data to minimize memory footprint.
 At this moment support only Linux based system.

 ## Usage:
     Usage: ./mipvdb [options] in.vdb out.%l.vdb